TravelMapping/HighwayData/hwy_data/IDN/idnn/README.md

 * N9's north end may be wrong (the route into downtown Kabanjahe is also nationally maintained).
 * N9 may bypass Parapat (both routes are nationally maintained).
 * N10's north end is assumed due to the configuration of one-way streets in Tarutung (the direct route east to N5 is also nationally maintained).
+* N10's south end may be wrong (the bypass is also nationally maintained).

 [An older sign with a former number](https://www.google.com/maps/@-7.5471163,112.697656,3a,15y,162.87h,110.87t/data=!3m7!1e1!3m5!1soeokgu3zIpQD4g8XgN3Y6A!2e0!6shttps:%2F%2Fstreetviewpixels-pa.googleapis.com%2Fv1%2Fthumbnail%3Fcb_client%3Dmaps_sv.tactile%26w%3D900%26h%3D600%26pitch%3D-20.86534095150739%26panoid%3Doeokgu3zIpQD4g8XgN3Y6A%26yaw%3D162.87409280218978!7i16384!8i8192?entry=ttu&g_ep=EgoyMDI1MDEyOS4xIKXMDSoASAFQAw%3D%3D) (N23 is now N36)